tsuda16k/materialmodifier/README.md

 ## Paper

-Details of this package (e.g. image processing algorithm) will be described in the article below:
+Details of this package (background, algorithm, usage, etc.) will be described in the article below:

 Tsuda and Kawabata (under review). materialmodifier: An R package of